-There are a myriad of factors to take into account when deciding to clip, from the requirement to blanket appropriately to dealing with skin issues.
-In addition, riding a clipped horse in the early morning on a brisk day can sometimes leads to the “cold weather friskies,” and for some horse-and-rider pairs can lead to the “cold weather buckies.”
+There are a myriads of factors to take into account when deciding to clip, from the requirement to blanket appropriately to dealing with skin issues.
+In addition, riding a clipped horse in the early morning on a brisk day can sometimes lead to the “cold weather friskies,” and for some horse-and-rider pairs can lead to the “cold weather buckies.”

 Because we all must decide what’s best for our horses, I invite you, for just a minute, to toss out the “it’s not natural” reason for clipping a winter coat.
 While I agree with you that it is not natural to remove a winter coat, it’s sometimes the healthiest option.
 Here’s why.

 We ride and exercise our horses.
 Some of us live in climates that can reach 70 degrees on a winter day.
 We have horses whose normal winter coat can create a fuzzy sauna.
 Take into account every angle of this debate, and you might agree that while clipping is not natural, it is necessary for the health and comfort of some horses.